Master’s Degree (M.Ed.) or Certificate of Advanced Graduate Study (CAGS)

 Successful completion of the Elementary Education program proves you have the necessary adaptive skill set to teach in all elementary schools grades 1-6.

-Prior to taking EDU 6620 there is a mandatory practicum orientation session
+Prior to the Practicum experience, there is a mandatory practicum orientation session.

 Choose one as appropriate

 American International College may adjust program delivery format as deemed necessary prior to or during the academic year.

 All licensure candidates have the option to take EDU 6625: Sheltered English Immersion (SEI) Endorsement Course for Teachers.
 SEI is not a requirement for practicum nor obtaining your degree.
 This is a Department of Elementary and Secondary Education (DESE) requirement to obtain your licensure.

 Total Credits: 33-39

 Completion of SEI course accounts for an additional 3 credits*

 Candidates for initial teacher licensure will examine the dispositions, knowledge and skills of the 21st century educator.
 A study of American education will explore the historical, economic, and political trends underpinning our current approaches to instruction, curriculum and assessment.
 Diversity in the classroom and the implications for teaching students with special needs, English Language learners, and students from low income families will be studied.
 A related investigation of district-based demographic and assessment data will be conducted, followed by the analysis current practices, such as, inclusion, differentiated instruction, and response to intervention.
 The Common Core Curriculum Frameworks (MCF) will be incorporated into instructional mini-lesson demonstrations.
 A concentrated ELL module will develop in-depth understanding of the demographic, cultural, language and educational characteristics of these unique learners.
 Lesson plan development with instructional considerations for ELLs will align with ELL case study activities.
 Field experience required.